Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Command palette.md

 You can pin frequently used commands at the top of the Command palette to quickly access them without having to type their name.

 > [!tip]
-> If you want to quickly run frequently used commands, you can also [[Hotkeys#Setting hotkeys|set hotkeys]] for them.
+> If you want to quickly run frequently used commands, you can also [[Tastenkürzel#Tastenkürzel zuweisen|set hotkeys]] for them.

 ### Pin a command